ResponsiveImagesCG/newsletters/RICG-newsletter-2015-02-23.md

 [`picture`](https://bugzilla.mozilla.org/show_bug.cgi?id=1017875) and [`srcset`](https://bugzilla.mozilla.org/show_bug.cgi?id=1018389) have been [turned on by default in Firefox Nightly](https://twitter.com/FirefoxNightly/status/567870148763209728), and are slated for Firefox 38 — release date: [May 19th](http://release.mozilla.org/planning/2015/01/13/release-schedule.html).

-What is it about version thirty-eights?
+What is it about version 38s?
 Is their greatness innate?
 The first responsive image implementations landed in *Chrome **38*** and Opera, uh, 25 [back in October](http://us8.campaign-archive2.com/?u=c988d9ca55d5d09e73a7dc993&id=58a0665da3&e=[UNIQID]).

 The wait for Gecko respimg was a bit longer than anticipated; issue-owner John Schoenick left Mozilla for Valve back in November.
 But Josh Matthews picked up where John left off and succeeded this week in pushing the implementations across the finish line.